Handcrafted Classics from

-We start by using a traditional recipe that sticks to standards requiring using an All Purpose Flour and a Special Corn Blend then add a little something extra to produce a crunchy yet tender crust that's filled with everything we love about the famous Chicago Deep Dish style.
+We start by using a traditional recipe that sticks to standards that call for All Purpose Flour and a Special Corn Blend but we also add a little something extra to produce a crunchy yet tender crust that's filled with everything we love about the famous Chicago Deep Dish style.

 Traditional Chicago flavors include our house-made sausage, house-made meatball, and Spinach & Ricotta.

 The Detroit is like a Sicilian but very different in flavor and bite.

 To get it right, we use traditional blue steel 10" x 14" pans and bake it just long enough to caramelize the classic Wisconsin Brick and Cheddar Cheese combination so that all of the cheese sticks to the side of the crust.
 If you haven't tried it, you should know that the cheese on the Detroit Style is both crunchy and chewy.
 The Detroit is finished with two racing stripes of tomato sauce.

 The "Old World" or Napoli Nonna is a modest home-style pizza that you are going to love.
 The crust is exceptionally soft on top yet very crispy on the bottom.
 The Nonna is lightly topped with some fresh bufala mozzarella, hand-crushed tomatoes, and a bit of fresh garlic.

 The "New World" Nonna or Brooklyn Nonna uses the same dough but is topped with a bright and fruity tomato sauce, whole milk mozzarella, fresh bufala mozzarella and a bit of fresh garlic.